All Upcoming Training

 - A review of measures of location (e.g., mean, median, and mode) and measures of dispersion (e.g., range, variance, and standard deviation)

 - Confidence intervals

 - Regression analysis

-This session will provide a forum for open dialogue and general Q&A. In addition, the instructor will discuss general test-taking strategies.
+This session will provide a forum for open dialogue and general Q&A. In addition, general test-taking strategies will be discussed.